Paddylabs/New-EntraIDTAPs/README.md

 ## Further thoughts on Security

-The certificate is required on the machine that runs the script but you could further lock this down by using a Condiional Access policy to ensure the Entrra ID App can only be accessed from a single IP address or machine.
+The certificate is required on the machine that runs the script but you could further lock this down by using a Condiional Access policy to ensure the Entra ID App can only be accessed from a single IP address or machine.

 You could also use an Application Access policy in EOL to ensure the App can only send from one mailbox.